fullstack-development/developers-roadmap/frontend/middle-3/fp.md

 * Why AlgDT with pattern-matching is more type safe approach than Unions?
 * Why is exhaustiveness checking possible for AlgDT but impossible for objects with class hierarchy?
 * What are drawbacks of the AlgDT comparing with Unions?
-* What are advantages and drawbacks of the hiding structure of some particular AlgDT?
+* What are smart constructors for AlgDT?
+What are destructors?
 * Which invariants can be modeled with AlgDT and which cannot?

 ### Resources: